Skip to Content

 Each Tulip Town Experience Pass is $50 online (or $60 at the gate) and includes a timed ticket for an informative tulip presentation by one of the Tulip Town owners.

-After the presentation, you’ll go into the tulip fields and you can pick 10 tulips to create your own bouquet.
+After the presentation, you’ll visit the tulip fields, where you can pick ten tulips to create your own bouquet.

-This pass also comes with a General Admission ticket that includes parking as well as a Trolley Ride (if the fields are dry).
+This pass also includes a General Admission ticket that includes parking and a Trolley Ride (if the fields are dry).

 What is it Like?

-So, our family decided to do this because we’re just starting to get back to our usual adventures and this sounded like fun!
+Our family decided to do this because we’re just starting to get back to our usual adventures, and this sounded like fun!

-We bought tickets for 9am and it was really easy to find parking close to the entrance.
-We showed them our tickets and they told us exactly where to go to check in for the Experience Pass.
+We bought tickets for 9 a.m., and parking was really easy close to the entrance.
+We showed them our tickets, and they told us exactly where to go to check in for the Experience Pass.

 Staff greeted us and gave us each a brightly colored safety vest to put on.
 I think it’s to show who is okay to be in the fields.

-We had a few minutes to walk around as we waited for other people to show up.
+We had a few minutes to walk around while waiting for other people to arrive.
 The group was fairly small (maybe 10-15 people).

-He also had great tips for how to successfully grow tulips in your own backyard.
+He also had great tips for successfully growing tulips in your backyard.

 Learn how to properly pick tulips.

-After his presentation, he turned things over to a staff member who taught us all the proper way to pick tulips.
+After his presentation, he turned things over to a staff member who taught us all the proper ways to pick tulips.

 One of the things she highlighted was that we need to walk down the middle of the row, even if it’s super muddy.
-It’s tempting to walk on the sides, but that’s where the tulip bulbs are.
+Walking on the sides is tempting, but that’s where the tulip bulbs are.

 She also told us not to step over the tulips to get to the next row.
 We might accidentally crush some tulips.
-Instead, it’s best to walk out of the row and enter the new one.
+Instead, leaving the row and entering the new one is best.

-Image of a dad and son wearing safety vests while picking tulips in Skagit Valley, WA.
+Image of a dad and son wearing safety vests while picking tulips in Skagit Valley as part of the Skagit Valley Tulip Festival.

 Picking tulips at Tulip Town.

-Then, we were released into 4 designated tulip rows to pick our flowers.
+Then, we were released into four designated tulip rows to pick our flowers.

-After we picked 10 tulips, she tied them up with rubber bands and told us where to go inside to have staff members wrap them with plastic and tissue paper.
+After we picked ten tulips, she tied them up with rubber bands and told us where to go inside to have staff members wrap them with plastic and tissue paper.

-I found out after we went that the Experience Pass is geared for kids ages 8 and older.
-I think we bought tickets before they added that note.
-My guess is that it’s because it’s really important not to step on the tulip beds and younger kids might have a hard time with that.
+I found out after we went that the Experience Pass is geared for kids ages eight and older.
+Maybe we bought tickets before they added that note.
+It’s because it’s really important not to step on the tulip beds, and younger kids might struggle with that.

 Was it Worth It?

 I think so.
-Honestly, I was surprised how much my kids really enjoyed getting to pick their own tulips.
-They took the instructions really seriously and they were very proud of their final bouquets.
+Honestly, I was surprised at how much my kids enjoyed picking their own tulips.
+They took the instructions seriously and were very proud of their final bouquets.

-Image of two boys sitting in an old truck holding little tulip bouquets.
+Image of two boys sitting in an old truck holding little tulip bouquets enjoying the Skagit Valley Tulip Festival.

 Final tulip bouquets!